RanyAlbegWein/BottomLeftMenu/README.md

 ```
 MORE FEATURES
 -------------
-**1**.You can get a reference to each one of the items in the menu, by:
+**1**.
+Get a reference to each one of the items in the menu, by:
 ```java
 BottomLeftMenuItem item = mMenu.getMenuItemAt(index);
 TextView itemText= item.getTextView();
 ImageView itemIcon = item.getImageView();
 ```
-**2**.You can implement your own custom animation for opening and closing the menu:
+**2**.
+Implement your own custom animation for opening and closing the menu:
 ```java
 mMenu.setOpenCloseAnimation(new OpenCloseMenuAnimation(this) {